 - The CHIRP Portal Continuing Review User Guide provides instructions for CHOP investigators and relying site investigators on how to create a continuing review for studies using CHIRP.

 Master Reliance Agreements

 Negotiating a Reliance Agreement can take weeks to months.
 To speed up the process, CHOP has entered into several Master Reliance agreements.
-Currently, there are Master Reliance Agreements with the University of Pennsylvania, the CIRB at the National Cancer Institute and with a consortium of pediatric academic institutions.
+The details of some of these agreements can be found below.